Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

-Finally, we move on to probing dissipation rate of normal modes, i.e. acoustics.
-To that end we set up a 1-D domain of size $L_x$ with periodic boundary conditions in both $x-$ and $y-$directions.
+Finally, we examine the dissipation rate of normal modes, i.e. acoustics.
+To do this, we set up a pseudo-one-dimensional domain of size $L_x$ with periodic boundary conditions in both the $x-$ and $y-$directions.
 Defining a uniform background state, $(\rho_0, T_0, P_0)$, we add a small perturbation to it at $t=0$,